emxsys/worldwind-web-app-tutorial/docs/index.md

 # How to Build a WorldWind Web App

 In this tutorial, you will learn how to build WorldWind web app using Bootstrap and Knockout.
-Upon completion you will have a feature-rich web application template ready for customization.
+Upon completion you will have a feature-rich, responsive web application ready for customization.
+The finished web app features a WorldWind globe with layer management and geocoding.
+The WorldWind topics that are covered include:

+- Initializing a WorldWind globe (3D globe and 2D map projections)
+- Configuring and managing layers and settings
+- Place name searches and geocoding
+- Creating placemarks
+- Go to locations
+- Multi-globe support

+This tutorial makes use of the [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/) and [Knockout](http://knockoutjs.com/index.html) libraries.
+Bootstrap is the world's most popular framework for building responsive, mobile-first sites.
+Knockout is a library that helps you update sections of UI that update dynamically (e.g., changing depending on the user's actions or when a WorldWind component changes).

+## Quick Start

+Do you want to get started with

 ## Lesson 1: HTML with Bootstrap
 - Responsive web app template for mobiles, tablets and desktops.